• samey •

 Notes: The adjective same implies monotony though it does not exactly mean "monotonous".
-The British have created a variation on this word to cover that implication.
-Things that are the same are close to identical, but samey things are boringly similar, as Americans put it, the same old same old.
+Things that are the same are close to identical, but samey things are boringly similar, as Americans put it, 'the same old same old'.
 Same may not be compared, but today's Good Word may be: samier, samiest, and the noun is sameyness.

 Word History: Occasionally we add a redundant suffix to words, as we made crispy from crisp even though they both mean the same thing.
 Today's word was created the same way, by adding the same suffix to same.
 In this case, however, the meaning changed.
 Same itself comes from a long line of words meaning "same", "self", "together", such as Sanskrit sam "together", Russian sam "self", and Greek homos "same", as in homogenize "make the same".
-Oh, yes, that is also it in Latin simul "together, at the same time", which underlies English borrowings like simultaneous and simulate.
+The PIE original was sem-/som- "one, in one together, uniform", source also of Greek hama "together with", Icelandic sam "same", Swedish samman "together", and Norwegian samme "same"., Oh, yes, that is also it in Latin simul "together, at the same time", which underlies English borrowings like simultaneous and simulate.